trailskr/demo-frontend-project/README.md

 # Ivan Agafonov Sample Frontend project with SSR

-SSR is turned off and not tested a long time
+SSR is turned off and not tested for a long time

 Application using https://dummyjson.com/ as mock api